-Grounds for Annulment in the Philippines are legal grounds used to end a Philippine marriage and include lack of consent or capacity and lack of a marriage requirements, and Psychological Incapacity Annulment among other lesser-known grounds.
+Grounds for Annulment in the Philippines are legal grounds used to end a Philippine marriage and include lack of consent or capacity and lack of marriage requirements, and Psychological Incapacity Annulment among other lesser-known grounds.

 I’ll go in-depth on the following:

 - What is Annulment in the Philippines?